-Practicing this sport on a river can be a challenging experience.
+Practicing paddle boarding on a river can be a challenging experience.
 And in order to practice it, you will need a SUP designed for this environment, which is inflatable most of the time.
 This brings you a better control and balance, which is what you need for this type of environment.

 This style is not recommended for beginners nor for people who don’t have much experience.
 Because in this style you will have to deal with obstacles and debris, a situation potentially dangerous for the novice.

 It’s the perfect style for people who simply want to chill out and give this sport a try.
 It’s even easier than touring, because here you don’t have to cover very big distances if you don’t want to.

 Cruising the perfect style to get started.
 You can acquire a nice cardiovascular resistance, exercise your muscles and practice your balance.
 It’s often used by beginners who want to be properly introduced into the sport.